ethancanne/dockerized-mern-starter/README.md

-# Social Media Application
+# Dockerized Mern Starter Environment

 ---

-Run `make build` from root to build containers
+Run `docker-compose up` from root to build containers and start application
-Run `make run` from root to run containers with docker-compose

 ---